Dogs Leashed

 Description

 A myriad of camping options abound along the route and choosing the most beautiful spot can be difficult given the sheer number of choices.
-This run can be done in as few as one day (if you're a marathoner) or as many as five or six if you want to dawdle and fish.
+This run can be done in as little as one day (if you're a marathoner) or as many as five or six if you want to dawdle and fish.

 The trail exits just East of Cooke City, MT where a burger, some pizza, or a cool (age appropriate) beverage awaits those exiting the Wilderness.